BabakSouth/RecipeProject/README.md

 # RecipeProject
 Test For Assessment , Recipe Project

-This project code is under NET 8.0Recipe project
+This project code is under NET 8.0

+Recipe project
 Below are the  details for the project should please complete.

 The project uses the API provided by The Meal DB ( [www.themealdb.com](http://www.themealdb.com/api/json/v1/1/categories.php http://www.themealdb.com/api/json/v1/1/categories.php)).